lzcdr/bytesnap/README.md

 ## Getting Started

-To get started with Bytesnap RPC, follow these steps:
+To get started with project generator and Bytesnap RPC, follow these steps:

 1. **Prerequisites**: Ensure that you have installed on your system: